-The MBE-Annotated Preview 2006 (MBE-AP) is a 100-question, annotated online practice exam using questions drawn from MBEs administered from 1999 to 2006.
-Purchasing the MBE-AP gives an examinee a subscription for online access to the practice exam, for unlimited trials, expiring one year after the date of purchase.
-Examinees can take the practice exam in either timed or untimed settings, and receive feedback on their answers, including annotations and a customized score report designed to help identify strengths and weaknesses in the six MBE subject areas.
-This product is only available online.
+The MBE Online Practice Exams 1 and 2 (MBE OPE 1 and OPE 2) are 100-question, annotated online practice exams that use questions drawn from MBEs administered from 1999 to 2006.
+Purchasing either MBE OPE gives an examinee a subscription for online access to that practice exam, for unlimited trials, expiring one year after the date of purchase.
+Examinees can take the practice exams timed or untimed and receive feedback on their answers, including annotations and a customized score report designed to help identify strengths and weaknesses in the six MBE subject areas.
+The practice exams are available only online.